List of Altair: A Record of Battles characters: Four Sultanates

 Beyazit is the 28-year-old (26 at the start of the series) fourth generation and current Sultan of the Mızrak stratocracy, the youngest child of Yıldırım Usman, and a spy for Zağanos's spy network that is stationed in the territory.
-Unlike Balaban, Beyazit has a sweet temperament and a gentle demeanor, and strives to stop Balaban from endangering Türkiye.
+Unlike Balaban, Beyazit has a sweet temperament and a gentle demeanor, and strives to stop Balaban from endangering Turkey.
 Despite coming into conflict with Balaban, Beyazit loves his brother deeply, to the point of considering him to be the most important person in his life.
 After killing Balaban, Beyazit is left emotionally scarred, believing that his brother's spirit watches over him and tries to honor his brother's memory by protecting Mızrak.
 Being a knowledgeable scholar, Beyazit has access to many foreign items from around the world along with their mechanics, which helps revolutionize his country's warfare weaponry.
 Despite his dislike towards violence and destructive weapons, Beyazit follows Zağanos's orders to help Vasco build cannons in order to combat Balt-Rhein.
-During Lelederik's invasion of Türkiye, Beyazit dies after being severely wounded by Glalat and reunites with Balaban in the afterlife.
+During Lelederik's invasion of Turkey, Beyazit dies after being severely wounded by Glalat and reunites with Balaban in the afterlife.